 - What Are The Downsides Of Being Location Independent?

 - What about travel blogging?

 Can it be done?

 Many people set out on long-term travel and then stop in one place for a long time while working there.
-Teaching English as a foreign language (TEFL) is the easiest and most common job one can acquire in a foreign country.
+Teaching English as a foreign language (TEFL/ESL) is the most common job one can acquire in a foreign country (provided you’re a native English speaker).
 Many travelers are spread out all over the world doing it right now.
 Some stay in a place for a few months and others spend years in one place.

-Many people don’t even want to bother with any official and restricted program.
+Many people don’t want to bother with any official and restricted program.
 In some areas it’s not too difficult to get temporary work “off the books.”
 The most popular jobs in this form are as bartenders and waiting tables.
 If you’ve got experience at this back home you might be able to find a place that will take you on temporarily for off-the-books cash payment.
 Most bars and restaurants maintain a stable local staff, but finding places that will employ travelers is not impossible if you look around.
 Irish pubs in any city are usually a great source of information if not for actual jobs themselves.
-For specific tips on this, check out our message boards.

 Absolutely!
 It’s a great opportunity for travelers.
 Quite a few hostels will employ travelers as a major part of their day-to-day staffing.
 This sort of work is not too difficult to get, but the pay tends to be a certain number of hours in exchange for a free dorm bed and often meals.
 This can help cut the cost of staying in one place for a while, but obviously won’t be much help in saving up money for future exploits.

 What about this WWOOFing thing I keep hearing about?